 Allow me to paint you a picture: you and your partner are on board the Singapore Flyer.
 You enjoy a beautiful 360-degree view of the skyline from the comfort of your air-conditioned glass cabin, possibly with a wine in hand.
 A dedicated butler is at your service, ever ready to serve you a fine 3-course dinner.
 Does that sound fabulous?

-The Singapore Flyer unveiled the world’s first full butler sky dining and, through Asia PR Werkz, invited us to partake in this one-of-a-kind dining experience.
+The Singapore Flyer unveiled the world’s first full butler sky dining.
+We have been invited to partake in this one-of-a-kind dining experience.
 Perfect!
-The invitation is made sweeter by the fact that we have always wanted to “fly” on the giant wheel!

 Package rating: